Is TikTok Bad for Your Sex Life?

 Several companies make similar blankets including this one by Throws of Passion

 Several other companies make waterproof blankets, some specifically for sex and others for general purposes.
 Because they’re larger and designed to be prettier and more comfortable than some of the other products on this list, waterproof blankets tend to cost more than other options (this isn’t always the case!).
 However, you’ve got more choices when it comes to size, material (fleece, velvet, etc.) and colors.
-These options definitely feel the most like the Liberator Throe.
+These options definitely feel the most like the Liberator Throw.

 I’ll take a moment to mention the Avana Waterproof Throw, which comes in the same colors as the Throw.
 In fact, the description uses some of the same photos and size labels, so it could be an off-label Liberator.
 However, users say it’s less crinkly than a Throw.
 It’s a toss-up but markedly cheaper than a Throe if you like the style.